 We offer advice on:

-- getting the right help for your child
+- getting the right educational help for your child

-- dealing with the school or local authority
+- liaising with the school or local authority

 - interpreting official letters